microsoft/microsoft-ui-xaml/docs/triage.md

 The WinUI team manages issues and PRs in the repo using a process we call "triage".
 It helps us keep issues organized and focuses the attention of the different groups that work in our project.

+For more info about our strategy for triaging bugs, see how we [handle contributions](contribution_handling.md).

 ### Triage labels

 1. New and re-opened issues are marked with `needs-triage`.